carlsonkPhD/ProteinCharge/README.md

 # ProteinCharge

-R package of the calculation of theoretical charge of a protein at different pH values.
+R package to calculate the theoretical charge of a protein at different pH values.

 ## Installation

-To install ProteinCharge directly from github the devtools package is required.
-To install devtools run the following:
+To install ProteinCharge directly from github, the devtools package is required.
+Run the following to install devtools:

 ```R
 install.packages("devtools")